Discretionary and Hardship Funding

 If you are successful, that letter will let you know why you have received an award and what it’s for (e.g. living costs, reducing overdraft, unpaid rent).

 My application was rejected

 If you receive an e-mail stating that they can’t make an award it will usually let you know why.
 If it isn’t clear, contact the Scholarships and Student Funding team for more information.

-The Advice Place help explain why you might not have received an award and help you ask for a review of the decision within 10 days of receiving it, or apply again at another time.
+The Advice Place can help explain why you might not have received an award and help you ask for a review of the decision within 10 days of receiving it, or apply again at another time.

-If you ask them to look at their decision again then you usually need to supply evidence, such as an updated bank statement or a copy of a bill.
+If you ask them to look at their decision again then you usually need to supply new evidence, such as an updated bank statement or a copy of a bill.

 I need money quickly